-In the Fall semester, students will enroll in one of two foundational community-based learning courses taught by some of AU's best faculty.
-Students will also take a lab course that introduces them to the principles of community-based learning, community-based research, and the fundamentals of social science research.
+In the Fall semester, first-year students will enroll in CBRS-only section of Compex Problems, taught by some of AU's best faculty.
+Additionally, first-years, as well as sophomore and transfer students will take a lab course that introduces them to the principles of community-based learning, community-based research, and the fundamentals of social science research.

-If students are interested in applying to the CBRS Program, they will need to complete a supplementary application with additional essay questions.
-The program is open to incoming freshmen with demonstrated interest in community service, social justice, and research.
+If students are interested in applying to the CBRS Program, they will need to complete a supplementary application with additional essay questions through the Future Eagle Portal.
+The program is open to incoming freshmen, transfer students, and rising sophomores with demonstrated interest in community service, social justice, and research.

 - Live, learn and serve together, establishing a strong community during their first years at AU.